zackbrown/terminator-music-glove/README.md

 This project was a collaboration between Soyoung Shin, Andrew Smith, Tom Sommerville, and Zack Brown.

+The technologies involved include:

+  - OpenFrameworks for computer vision and serial communication
+  - Arduino with a firmware written in C
+  - C++ for serial communication
+  - OSC for communicating between C++ and ChucK
+  - ChucK, a sound-synthesis programming language

 Here is a video of the glove in action:  http://www.youtube.com/watch?v=4ANTxpZ2eXM